fstnetwork/Service-Friendly-Token-Standard/README.md

    > Add data of `gasAmount` to the signature, because the origin of the Token transfer has defined this number, hence this is solvable, even if the number is wrong, we can still fix this issue similar to **scenario 1.**.
 In a worst case scenario, the transaction will fail due to insufficient gas fee, which itself is solvable.

 We have considered all possible scenarios of attacks during our implementation and practices to ensure that we have a robust Token relay model up and running.
-In other words, relayers will compete each other, thus providing a higher Ether gas price, making the Token transfer request to be confirmed faster, that is also we have emphasises on the design and improvement of `fee` and `gasAmount` because only via a fair mechanism we can attract relayers to relay Token transfers and allow them to earn Tokens and enable Token holders to enjoy a faster Token verification, making it a win-win situation.
+In other words, relayers will compete each other, thus providing a higher Ethereum gas price, making the Token transfer request to be confirmed faster, that is also we have emphasised on the design and improvement of `fee` and `gasAmount`, because only via a fair mechanism we can attract relayers to relay Token transfers and allow them to earn Tokens, and enable Token holders to enjoy a faster Token verification, making it a win-win situation.

 ### Conclusion

-This Token design is larger and complex compared to the others, yet it is still able to fit into a single block.
+This Token is larger and complex compared to the others, yet it is still able to fit into a single block during deployment.
 To provide an extendable, scalable smart contract is our main goal, we also hope that this Token Standard would serve as the benchmark for **Service-Friendly Token Standard** that is yet to come, and to be the standard to allow **Utility Tokens** to be grounded.

 ## Backwards Compatibility